Hadokane/CCI_PP4_Radicool_Store/README.md

 - All of the below pages will feature a Django "include" in the form of a `Search Bar`.

-    - This is deemed unnecessary on other website apps as it pertains directly with the users viewing Merchandise, meaning it would clutter other sections.
+    - This is deemed unnecessary on other website apps as it pertains directly to the users viewing Merchandise, meaning it would clutter other sections.

-    - It will allow users to search Merchandise items by checking the database to see if the "Searched Term" appears anywhere within an items `product_name` or `description`.
+    - It will allow users to search Merchandise items by checking the database to see if the "Searched Term" appears anywhere within an item's `product_name` or `description`.

     - If a match is made, it will return the data in the form of Bootstrap cards.